Meeting the Challenge of Mainframe Data on Hadoop

 Working with mainframe data on Hadoop and Apache Spark isn’t easy, but the amazing array of customer and transactional data sets stored on the mainframe makes it crucial for successful Big Data analytics

 There’s no need to hire or train new developers with specialised skills in Cobol, MapReduce or Spark.
-The DMX-h graphical development environment allows you to easily cleanse, blend and transform mainframe with other legacy and Big Data sources for better business insights – no coding required.
+The Connect for Big Data graphical development environment allows you to easily cleanse, blend and transform mainframe with other legacy and Big Data sources for better business insights – no coding required.
 You can even ingest hundreds of mainframe DB2 database tables into Hadoop at one time with the DMX Data Funnel capability.

 But wait there’s more…